dreadster3/python_cli/README.md

-# Domain Driven Design Python
+# Python CLI Template

+Python Template for a Command Line Interface using CQRS